FelixKratz/SketchyBar/docs/config/Items.md

 sidebar_position: 1
 ---
 ## Items and their properties
-Items are the main building blocks of sketchybar and can be configured in a number of ways.
+Items are the main building blocks of *SketchyBar* and can be configured in a number of ways.
 Items have the following basic structure:

 ![Item Structure](/img/bar_item.svg)

-### Adding items to sketchybar
+### Adding items to SketchyBar
 ```bash
 sketchybar --add item <name> <position>
 ```
-where the `<name>` should not contain whitespaces (or must be quoted), it can be used to further configure the item.
+where the `<name>` should not contain whitespaces (or must be quoted), it is later used to refer to this item in the configuration.
-The `<position>` is the placement in the bar and can be either *left*, *right* or *center*.
+The `<position>` is the placement in the bar and can be either `left`, `right`, `center``or `q` (which is left of the notch) and `e` (which is right of the notch).
 The items will appear in the bar in the order in which they are added, but can be moved later on.

 | `<name>`     | `<string>`                                                                                        |
 | -----        | ---------                                                                                         |